 Do you have girls with extra tights and leotards from dance class?
 These can easily be transformed into cats or mice by adding a whiskers, tail and ears.
 You can buy ears and tail sets most places, but if they are sold out, ears can be made out of craft foam and glued onto a headband and a tail can be an old pair of tights stuffed with something and pinned to her bum.
 Use eyeliner to draw on some whiskers.
 Red leotards can be made into a devil using the same techniques.
 If you can find a tutu, dust it with some glitter, pair it with the leotard and tights for instant fairy.

 When I was a kid, the slacker moms would dress the boys as hoboes and the girls as gypsies.
-Not sure how PC that would be in 2010 but they sure are easy costumes.
+Not sure how PC that is anymore, but they sure are easy costumes.
 Boys would wear an old flannel shirt, 2 different shoes and ratty jeans.
 Rub some dark eye shadow on their cheeks to make them look a little dirty and black out a tooth or two.
 Crafty moms of the day would make a little pouch out of a bandana and put it on a stick for the kids to carry around with them.
 Gypsy girls would wear a prairie style or flowy skirt, sandals and tons of their mother’s jewelry, scarves and make up.

 Take a solid colored tablecloth and tie or pin around your child’s neck for an old school superhero.
 Team it with those super hero pjs to complete the look.

 If your daughter has a black dress you take a broom from the closet for a quick witch.
 You can even jazz it up a bit with some face paint and a pointy black hat from the drugstore if they still have them.

 - The Biggest Baby Shower Ever is Coming To Boston: A Q&A with Big City Mom Co-Founders